The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: The Regularized Projection Operator

-\begin{proof} We proceed in two steps. \ We evaluate the right hand side of~\eqref{g(H) eq} for~$X= \xi_{cl}$.
-Note that, when testing this with some $Z \in C^\infty_0(\R,\C^2)$, we may interchange the $u$- and $\omega$-integrations due to an argument similar as in Remark~\ref{X Bounded} We thus obtain
+\begin{proof}[Proof of Proposition~\ref{Prop g(H)1}] We proceed in two steps. \ We evaluate the right hand side of~\eqref{g(H)-X} for~$X\in C^\infty_0(\R,\C^2)$ arbitrary.
+Note that, when testing this with some~$Z \in C^\infty_0(\R,\C^2)$, we may interchange the~$u$- and~$\omega$-integrations due to an argument similar as in Remark~\ref{X Bounded} We thus obtain